 Insurance

 Whether it’s car insurance, homeowners insurance, or another coverage, it’s best to keep those policies for catastrophic situations.
-While your car insurance may pay to repair your windshield crack, it’s usually a fairly inexpensive item.
+While your car insurance may pay to repair your windshield crack, it’s usually a relatively inexpensive item.
 Paying for it out of pocket will keep your insurance costs lower.
+This, of course, depends on your insurance coverage- always check with your agent.

-No more than 30% to 35% of your income should go towards paying the minimum debt payment amounts, including mortgage (or rent if you don’t have a mortgage).
+The general guideline is that no more than 30% to 35% of your gross income should go towards paying debt payment amounts, including mortgage (or rent if you don’t have a mortgage).

 Determine which of your debt payments has the highest interest rate and aim to pay that off first.
 Long-term, it will save you the most money.
 You may also consider using a 0% interest balance card to reduce your payments.